**Make sure to see the video at the end of this article for over 100 pink decorating inspirational images.

 If you love pink, don't be afraid of decorating any room in your home in pink!

-You can have a pink bedroom, pink living room, pink dining room, pink bathroom, and/or a pink kitchen.
+You can have a pink bedroom, pink living room, pink dining room, pink bathroom, pink home office, and/or a pink kitchen.

-There are many designer tips and tricks for how to decorate your rooms in pink without having them look like a baby girl's nursery.
+Here are several interior designer tips and tricks for how to decorate your rooms in pink without having them look like a baby girl's nursery.

 Little girls are most commonly associated with a light "baby" pink color, so consider NOT using that color for a more adult looking space.